scratchspec/scratchspec.github.io/README.md

 These custom blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden custom blocks

-These custom blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These custom blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 #### Special custom blocks